 some of these still-lifes might almost be landscapes: a coffee pot, cup and milk picked out by oblique light in expanses of empty space; hydrangeas looming larger than life from the shadows – familiar items estranged then seen afresh.

-The handling of the paint in the work explores the dynamics of representation, with constant play between the flat surface and the illusion of depth and solidity.
-All kinds of process - simultaneous work on different paintings, widely varied consistencies and applications of paint, rotation of the surface being worked, layering, sanding and scraping - allow accident its shaping role, ‘letting the paint do the work!’
+The handling of the paint revels in the play between flat surface and the illusion of depth and solidity.
+All kinds of process - simultaneous work on different paintings, widely varied consistencies and applications of paint, rotation of the surface being worked, layering, sanding and scraping - allow accident its shaping role.
+‘Let the paint do the work!’

-The resulting pictures show things caught at the very moment of appearance, crystallising out of a quiet shimmer of paint.
-There is a certain melancholia in the paintings.
+The resulting pictures show things caught at the very moment of appearance, objects blooming on a quiet shimmer of paint.
 They are subtly elegiac in their suggestion of what is missing - a human presence that has just passed out of view.
-All the same, there is no denying the joy in this work, and a certain wild freedom.
+At the same time there is no denying the joy in this work, and a certain wild freedom.
 A sober depiction of ordered domestic minutiae will slide into swathes and splatters of untied colour, yet the balance holds.
-This is the freedom of the instant before the brain categorises what is exposed to the eye.
-It is a freedom that the paintings of Susan Ashworth celebrate.
-Without fuss or fanfare, they renew for us the surprise of seeing.
+It is the freedom of the instant before the brain categorises what is exposed to the eye.
+Without fuss or fanfare, these paintings renew for us the surprise of seeing.

 Susan Ashworth's work has been exhibited in galleries throughout the UK and Europe.